-On Monday, May 30, 2016, Toronto will welcome the first National Forum on Simulation for Quality & Safety – an exciting knowledge-sharing event on the growing interest in using simulation to improve patient safety and quality of care.
-Attendees should expect a dynamic program with inspiring and informative presenters from Canadian leaders in simulation in hospitals, and networking opportunities.
+On Monday, May 30, Toronto welcomed the first National Forum on Simulation for Quality & Safety – an exciting knowledge-sharing event on the growing interest in using simulation to improve patient safety and quality of care.
+Attendees experienced a dynamic program with inspiring and informative presenters from Canadian leaders in simulation in hospitals, and networking opportunities.
+Read more!

 Dr. Adalsteinn (Steini) D. Brown, D.Phil